 Strolling the courtyard, we found a couple of great hand-painted wall murals by local artists Anthony N. Ortega, Brett Rosepiler, and Gearboxxx.

 Mural by Gear Duran, Fax One, and P.O.S.

 Live art by the ISI Group #isibloqparty

 • • • • •

 Back to our mission at hand… It’s over 100 degrees out, so we’re asking, “Where can you get a good beer here?”
-Well, the answer to that is “just about anywhere and everywhere”.
+The answer to that is “just about anywhere and everywhere”.
 The outdoor bars will sell you a drink if you want to stroll, and there are lots of great places to sit and enjoy a beer.
 We took advantage of soccer game time over a couple of leisurely beers at a couple of great spots.

 O’Shea’s rocks.
-They have a great selection of cold beers for $3 each 24/7/365—kind of hard to beat that on the Strip.
-Tell Kat we said “hey.”
+They have a great selection of cold beers for $3 each 24/7/365—hard to beat that on the Strip.
+Tell Kat we said, “hey.”

 Another great spot is TILTED KILT.
 They boast themselves as the “Best Looking Sports Pub You’ve Ever Seen.”
 They could be right.
 I completely forgot there was a game on.
 They have great apps and a nice beer selection.

 The LINQ High Roller.

 Well, as it goes, all good things come to an end.
-I enjoyed my first visit to The LINQ High Roller, and I’m looking forward to my next visit already.
-I’m told that Tuesday is locals night, so who knows, maybe we’ll see you down there on an upcoming Tuesday.
+I enjoyed my first visit to The LINQ High Roller and look forward to my next visit.
+I’m told that Tuesday is locals’ night, so maybe we’ll see you there on Tuesday.
 Whenever we get there, I know it’ll be fun.
 Cheers!

 • • • • •